Siva4875/MiniProject_1_EdTech_Platform_WebApplication/README.md

 - Chrome and/or Firefox browsers
 - Internet connection

+Execution Steps

+- To Execute the application run the below command in the output terminal

+  pytest --html=report.html --self-contained-html

 This Project is:

 Page Object Model, Data Driven Framework, Selenium, Pytest, OOPS concepts, Explicit and Fluent waits, try-except-finally blocks, Exception handling, configuration and utility files are deployed.